-Raft will generate a layer of material underneath your object.
-Raft was more often used before the addition of heated plates to increase surface area.
+Raft will generate a layer (or more) of material underneath your object.
+Raft was more often used before the addition of heated plates to increase surface area and reduce warp.
 Raft settings can be adjusted in the Expert Settings options.